Easy-to-read medicine information about ranitidine – what it is, how to take it safely and possible side effects.

-- The usual dose of ranitidine is 150 mg twice a day or 300 mg once a day, at night.
+- The usual dose of ranitidine is 150 mg two times a day or 300 mg once a day, at night.

 - For some people, 150 mg once a day is enough; others may need a higher dose of 600 mg a day.

 - The pharmacy label on your medicine will tell you how much ranitidine to take, how often to take it, and any special instructions.

 How to take ranitidine